-Degree: Associate in Applied Science Major: Criminal Justice Technology
+Degree: Associate in Applied Science Major: Criminal Justice Technology Minimum Credits Required for Graduation: 66

 Program Description: The Criminal Justice (CRJ) associate degree program includes courses which provide the student with a complete survey in the areas of the court system, law enforcement and corrections.
 Electives are offered in specialty areas such as juveniles and the law, and criminalistics.